-Hurricanes are a common occurrence in Florida.
-Hurricane season starts June 1 and ends officially on November 30 every year.
+Hurricanes are a common occurrence in Sarasota Florida.
+Hurricane season in Sarasota starts June 1 and ends officially on November 30 every year.
 Sarasota is a vulnerable city located in the South of Tampa Bay, bordering the Gulf of Mexico, Manatee River, Little Sarasota Bay, and inter-coastal waterways.
 Statistics show that Sarasota has been affected directly or indirectly 36 times in the last 146 years including the Storm Emily and Hurricane Irma of 2017.

 Some of the popular storms that hit Sarasota in the past few years include Donna, Judith, Charley, and Barry.
 In August 2004, Hurricane Charley was close to the western Sarasota County.
 A wind recorded to be about 145mph hit Punta Gorda which is just 40 miles away from the south.
 In 2007 also, A Tropical Storm Barry passed on the west of Sarasota with winds at about 40mph.

 Sarasota is located in a vulnerable part of Florida.
 Although the major parts of this city are not always affected, some parts of Sarasota are often touched during storms.
 Theoretically, Hurricane Sarasota usually occurs every 4 – 5 years.
 However, the tropical storm that affects the entire vicinity occurs every 23 – 24 years.

 Sarasota Florida Hurricane damage of 2012

 After the 2007 Hurricane Charley, Sarasota also suffered from the Tropical Storm Derby which occurred on June 23, 2012.
 Derby caused extensive flooding in North and Central Florida during this period.
 This fourth tropical cyclone developed from a trough of low pressure in the central Gulf of Mexico.

 Sarasota Florida Hurricane damage of 2017